schoremis/schoremis/README.md

 **"Without data, you are just another person with an opinion."** ***- W. Edwards Deming'***

 ## About me
-Lived in England, Greece and the US.
+International business professional with over fifteen years of experience in manufacturing across the U.S. and Europe.
-Directed 10 functional areas for large, multi-national manufacturing companies including business processes, master data management, business intelligence, logistics, demand planning, materials planning, production planning, inventory management, customer service, and warehousing/distribution.
+Directed eight functional areas for large multinational companies, including demand planning, materials planning, production planning, inventory management, business processes, business intelligence, customer service, logistics, and warehousing/distribution.
-Currently managing Business Processes and Master Data at Airbus Oneweb Satellites, where we are manufacturing 900 spacecrafts, 2 per day, to deliver affordable high-speed internet access globally.
+Currently managing Business Processes, Master Data, and Data Analytics at Airbus US, where we designed and manufactured 800 spacecraft delivering affordable high-speed internet access globally.
+Responsible for direct reports in Toulouse, France, and Florida, US.
+Previously led Business Processes, Production, and Materials Planning at Airbus Oneweb.
+Earlier in my career, I oversaw four functional areas at Thrace Linq, a member of Thrace Group based in South Carolina, managing 14 direct reports in business processes, planning, warehousing/distribution, and customer service.
+Successfully delivered business-critical projects, including the final phases of relocating a U.S. manufacturing company to Europe and implementing an ERP/SAP system.
+Graduated from Henley Business School with an MS in RE Finance & Investment.
-Passionate to lead and empower teams to deliver sustainable business growth by creating customer and shareholder value.
+Passionate about leading and empowering teams to deliver sustainable business growth by creating customer and shareholder value.

 ## Projects